svey-xyz/site-template/README.md

 ## Core concepts
 ### Block Builder

 My sites are built to be managed by my clients.
-A core part of that is being able to easily update and maintain content.
-This template includes a block style content management system I designed for Sanity to allow for easy control of page content and layout.
-In combination with Sanity's live preview functionality it puts the clients in full control, while ensuring proper standards and a design consistency are met.
+An important part of that is being able to easily update and maintain content.
+This template includes a block style padr editor I designed for Sanity to allow for easy control of page content and layout.
+In combination with Sanity's live preview functionality, and bespoke content dadhboards, it puts the clients in full control.
+Empowering the client to manage their own content without having to worry about ensuring proper standards and design consistency leads to improved workflows and more efficient content handling.

 ### Articles